 On paper, the Long Island Iced Tea is one hot mess of a drink.
 Four different—and disparate—spirits slugging it out in a single glass, along with triple sec, lemon juice and cola?
-The recipe reads more like a frat house hazing than one of the world’s most popular cocktails.
+The recipe reads more like a frat-house hazing ritual than one of the world’s most popular cocktails.
 And yet, somehow, it works.

-That’s because the Long Island Iced Tea succeeds where so many of today’s refined cocktails fall short: It’s boozy AF—more than four ounces of alcohol against less than half that amount in mixers.
-Unless you’re a sailor on shore leave, that’s a red-flag ratio rife with morning-after consequences.
+That’s because the Long Island Iced Tea succeeds where so many of today’s refined cocktails fall short: It’s boozy AF—nearly four ounces of alcohol against less than half that amount in mixers.
+Unless you’re a sailor on shore leave (and, probably, even if you are), that’s a red-flag ratio loaded with morning-after consequences.
 It’s also precisely what a person needs every now and then.

-Best then not to intellectualize the Long Island Iced Tea and simply love it for what it is: an easy-gulping, one-and-done stiffy.
-If you’re looking to tame your tea a bit, pull back the boozy parts from three-quarter ounce to half-ounce, and lean in on the cola.
+So, it’s best not to intellectualize the Long Island Iced Tea.
+Instead, love it for what it is: a one-and-done cocktail that goes down quickly and gets the job done.
+That said, even though the drink is rarely served at establishments juicing fresh citrus, it really perks up with the addition of fresh lemon juice.
+If you’re making one at home, squeeze some fruit for an easy win.
+And if you’re looking to tame your tea a bit, pull back the boozy parts from three-quarter ounce to half-ounce, and lean in on the cola.
 The good people of Long Island won’t be offended.

 Top with a splash of the cola and stir briefly.